 For all of you who encouraged and supported me, thank you.
 I hope that soon you will be able read our remarkable story.

-- “Second Chance” is a short-short story that I am submitting to several contests in late July.
+- “Second Chance” is a short-short story about death and possibilities,

 - Murder at Harlem General is in outline form.